-Here you should find everything you need to list to work out what your monthly spending looks like, so you can work out where you might be able to trim down and where you can potentially save more!
+Here you should find everything you need to list in order to work out what your monthly spending looks like.
+The goal is that this can help you work out where you might be able to trim down and where you can potentially save more!

 A few tips to set your budget…